EvitaKnits/stitch-space/README.md

 Issue: The 'Sign Up' button that had previously shown up in the 'About' section of the home page when the user viewing the page was not signed in, disappeared at some point during development.

 Fix: I found that I was not handling the loading state properly in the context so the condition for the sign up button to appear was never met.
-I moved the setting of the loading state to a 'finally' clause at the end (see below), to ensure it would be set corectly and the button would appear in the right circumstances.
+I moved the setting of the loading state to a 'finally' clause at the end (see below), to ensure it would be set correctly and the button would appear in the right circumstances.

 **Sign up button**
 ```